-Office of Inspector General Employee's Signature
+Office of Inspector General Special Agent Employee's Signature

-Special Agent
+Witness:

-Witness: Date:
+Date:

+Time:

-Time: Location:
+Location:

-D ASSURANCES TO EMPLOYEE REQUIRED TO DVIDE INFORMATION (KALKINES) conducted by the Office of the le information as part of an investigation being E Inspector General into alleged misconduct and/or improper luties.
-The investigation involves the following: determination of whether adm is to obtain information which will assist in the ninistrative action is warranted.
-This investigation, is the Inspector General Act of 1978, as amended.
-You are going to be asked a performance of your official number of specific questions concerning the duties. hese questions, and agency disciplinary action, undertaken if you refuse to answer, or fail to reply The answers you furnish and the course of civil or adminis any information or evidence resulting therefrom may be used in strative proceedings. of such statements can be use that if you knowingly and wi y information or evidence which is gained by reason ed against you in any criminal proceedings, except llfully provide false statements or information in iminally prosecuted for that action.
-ACKNOWLEDGMENT Office of Inspector General pecial Agent Employee's Signature Vitness: Date:
+conducted by the Offic provide information as part of an investigation being e of the Inspector General into alleged misconduct and/or improper ficial duties.
+The investigation involves the following: determination of wheth erview is to obtain information which will assist in the her administrative action is warranted.
+This investigation, is ant to the Inspector General Act of 1978, as amended. • You are going to be a performance of your of sked a number of specific questions concerning the official duties. ply to these questions, and agency disciplinary action, nay be undertaken if you refuse to answer, or fail to reply ish and any information or evidence resulting therefrom may be used ir administrative proceedings. of such statements car that if you knowingly nor any information or evidence which is gained by reason a be used against you in any criminal proceedings, except and willfully provide false statements or information in y be criminally prosecuted for that action.
+ACKNOWLEDGMENT ffice of Inspector Gener pecial Agent al Employee's Signature /itness: Date: ime: Location: